Media Arts Seminar Syllabus

 Description of course:

-An investigation of the core concepts and topics of media arts, specific to graphic design, photography, multimedia, and videography, through critical readings, written papers, guest lecturers.
+An investigation of the core concepts and topics of media arts, specific to graphic design, photography, multimedia, and videography, through critical readings, written papers, and guest lecturers.
 The course will culminate in a collaborative community-based project.

 Course Pre-requisites: